Yohannesburg129/capstone_project/readme.md

 - 1 readme file
 - Part 1 - Data Cleaning & Preprocessing contains the entire data cleaning and preprocessing process before conducting EDA on the dataset.
 - Part 2 EDA contains the entire data analysis process of the project
-- pART 3 Feature Engineering & Modelling contains the entire feature engineering and modelling process and findings of the project.
+- Part 3 Feature Engineering & Modelling contains the entire feature engineering and modelling process and findings of the project.